nowarp/nowarp.github.io/docs/hacking/custom-detector.md

 Detectors are designed to be dynamically loaded by the Misti driver, and they are present by TypeScript classes that implement the [`Detector`](https://nowarp.github.io/tools/misti/api/classes/detectors_detector.Detector.html) interface.

-## Writing a Detector
+## Creating a Detector

-You can create a new custom detector by executing Misti with the `--new-detector` option: `npx misti --new-detector myDetector`.
+You can create a new custom detector by executing Misti with the `--new-detector` option: `npx misti --new-detector implicitInit`.

-This will create the `myDetector.ts` file, which contains the template code for writing your own custom detector logic leveraging the Misti API.
+This will create the `implicitInit.ts` file, which contains the template code for writing your own custom detector logic leveraging the Misti API.

 Here's an example of how to implement a custom detector using Misti API: